Choosing Your Pottery Clay – Best Pottery Clay For Beginners

 If you use this clay for your cookies, they will last many glaze firings, and you don’t have to make them as often.
 Just like real cookies, I like to make my clay cookies in batches.

-It’s fun to play with clay especially if it’s the right clay.
+It’s fun to play with clay, especially if it’s the right clay.
 Figuring out what clay you like will come down to a lot of hands-on practice.
 We hope this article will help you in finding your clay.
 Stay Dirty My Friends

-Brands | Type | Cone | Color | Price |
+Brand | Type | Cone | Color | Price |

 ---|---|---|---|---|